ToppHestmark/covid-19-vaccines-tracker/README.md

 - [ ] Link footer with github account.
 - [ ] Maps?
 - [ ] Fix the loading for the home-page.
+- [ ] Fix the loading for country onClick.
 - [ ] Cleaned up codes.